 Car parking available in Tinto Hill Car Park, just off A73 (ML12 6HU)

-Route: From the car park there is a very obvious path leading off from the information board.
+Route: From Tinto Hill Car Park there is a very obvious path heading South from the information board.
 This continues all the way to the summit, making navigation very easy on a clear day.
-Ignore the smaller tracks off to the left, instead keeping to the main route (South).
+1.2km along ignore a smaller track off to the left, instead keeping to the main route (South).
 You will pass a cairn 800m further along, where the ground will flatten out.
 Just beyond that there is a fork in the path- keep right (South) to start heading uphill once again.
-Another fork awaits you 270m up the hill – You can go either way as the paths later meet up again however I personally kept left here to avoid the hill’s craggy side.
+Another fork awaits you 270m up the hill – You can go either way as the paths later meet up again however I suggest keeping left (South East) to avoid the hill’s craggy side.
 The track meets a fenceline which you should follow South to the summit (711m).
 Return via the same route to arrive back at Tinto Hill Car Park.

 WALK REPORT: 3rd June 2016

 Tinto Hill is one of the peaks on my Trail 7 Summits challenge for 2016.
 Organised by Trail Magazine, this basically involves choosing 7 summits you want to attempt during the year and then start ticking them off.
 My mum tells me I did this one when I was little but with no memory of it, off I set once again at the age of 34.